-- (a) All employees assigned to patrol functions within the Patrol Division shall continue to be assigned to work a schedule consistent with the patrol schedule that applies to IUPA Local 86 members. - (b) The workday shall include a paid meal period. - (c) Personal copies of the 12-month schedule shall be distributed in lieu of posted schedules. - (d) Work schedules may continue to be temporarily adjusted in order to meet the operational needs of the Department.
-Departmental Memorandum 92-02 of 3/17/92 constitutes department policy regarding temporary schedule changes. - (e) An employee will be given ten (10) days notice of any permanent change in his/her work schedule except that the ten (10) days notice may be waived when mutually agreed upon by the chief of police or designee and the affected member with notification made to the union.
+- (a) All employees assigned to patrol functions within the Patrol Division, including employees certified as K-9 officers who are assigned K-9 duties, shall continue to be assigned to work either a permanent day shift of 12 hours each on a 2/3, 2/2, 3/2 cycle of rotation with the three day block to always be on Friday, Saturday, and Sunday or a permanent night shift of 12 hours each on a 3/3 cycle of rotation. - (b) All other employees will work a schedule that is mutually agreed upon by the Chief of Police and the Union.
+These schedules will be posted for a 12-month period and may be changed at any time by mutual agreement of both parties.
+If mutual agreement on revision to a schedule cannot be reached, then the existing schedule remains in effect.
+Upon the request of the Union, the employer shall provide the Union with copies of all work schedules not outlined in this agreement. - (c) The workday shall include a paid meal period. - (d) Personal copies of the 12-month schedule shall be distributed in lieu of posted schedules. - (e) Change of schedules: - (1) Work schedules may continue to be temporarily adjusted in order to meet the operational needs of the Department.
+Departmental Memorandum 92-02 of 3/17/92 constitutes department policy regarding temporary schedule changes (Exhibit A). - (2) An employee will be given ten (10) days notice of any permanent change in his/her work schedule except that the 10 days notice may be waived when mutually agreed upon by the Chief of Police or designee and the affected member with notification being made to the Union.